grantcarthew/node-scalable-blob-store/README.md

 Version 4 Features:

 * Written using modern JavaScript language features.
-* Now has no dependencies.
+* No dependencies.
+* The unique ID used for the file and directory names is now a user supplied function.
 * The API has been extended:
-  * New blob methods including write, read, append, and copy.
+  * New blob methods including write, read, append, copy, and realPath.
+  * All methods return a Promise.
+  * BlobStore state values are now exposed as read only properties.
+  * New get and set methods for the current blob directory.
+* No longer filters file and directory names to match IDs:
+  * This feature means you can change your ID function on an existing blob root directory.
+  * Any file or directory name can be used to retrieve blob data.

+Version 4 Limitations:

+* Requires Node.js v10.12.0 or later due to the fs.promises API use.

 ### Installation